hegoudai/dchat-server/README.md

 # dchat-server
-A server to transfer message for decentralized chat client using ktor.
-It consists of a login api, a message send api and a websocket.
+A server to transfer message for dchat-client using ktor.

-## Api details
+## Apis
 ### /login
 The client will send the signature of a totp code with its private key to this api, and this api will validate the signature by the public key.
 If signature is valid, return a token to the client.
 Then the client will connect to the ws to receive message using this token.